-As of the year ended December 31, 2023, we sold 698,121 shares of its common stock under the ATM Program at a weighted-average price of \$3.76 per share, raising \$2.6 million of gross proceeds and net proceeds of \$2.4 million, after deducting commissions to the sales agents and other ATM Program related expenses.
-There remains approximately \$14.4 million available for future sales of shares of common stock under the Sales Agreement.
-Other than the Sales Agreement, we currently do not have any commitments to obtain additional funds.
+As of the year ended December 31, 2024, we sold a total of 2,830,328 shares of its common stock under the ATM Program at a weighted-average price of \$3.26 per share, raising \$9.2 million of gross proceeds and net proceeds of \$8.8 million, after deducting commissions to the sales agents and other ATM Program related expenses.
+There remained approximately \$7.8 million available for future sales of shares of common stock under the Sales Agreement.
+As of January 6, 2025, we suspended the ATM Program.